© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Allt Hengeraint Pillbox is a scheduled monument protected by Cadw under reference CD247.
 View the official record →

-Allt Hengeraint Pillbox is a concrete defensive structure constructed during the Second World War as part of Britain's coastal and inland fortification programme.
+Allt Hengeraint Pillbox is a concrete defensive structure constructed during the Second World War as part of Britain's extensive network of anti-invasion fortifications.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD247.

 Allt Hengeraint Pillbox dates from the post medieval/modern period, and is classified as a pillbox.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Allt Hengeraint Pillbox is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD247.